dLamSlo8/portfolio-source/src/content/projects/salewave/salewave.md

   - React
 ---

 A React-based single-page application created for a freelance client.
-This project consisted of building out a responsive landing page and user dashboard from a Figma design.
+This project was a demo site for a startup, and consisted of building out a responsive landing page and user dashboard from a Figma design.